boazbk/tcs/lec_06_loops.md

 ### Configurations

-Just like we did for NAND programs, we can define the notion of a _configuration_ and a _next step function_ for NAND++ programs.
+Just like we did for NAND-CIRC programs, we can define the notion of a _configuration_ and a _next step function_ for NAND-TM programs.
 That is, a configuration of a program $P$ records all the state of $P$ at a given point in the execution, and contains everything we need to know in order to continue from this state.
 The next step function of $P$ maps a configuration of $P$ into the configuration that occurs after executing one more line of $P$.

 > # { .pause }
-Before reading onwards, try to think how _you_ would define the notion of a configuration of a NAND++ program.
+Before reading onwards, try to think how _you_ would define the notion of a configuration of a NAND-TM program.

-While we can define configurations in full generality, for concreteness we will restrict our attention to configurations of "simple" programs NAND++ programs in the sense of [simpleNANDpp](){.ref}, that are given in a canonical form.
+While we can define configurations in full generality, for concreteness we will restrict our attention to configurations of "simple" programs NAND-TM programs in the sense of [simpleNANDpp](){.ref}, that are given in a canonical form.
 Let $P$ be a canonical form simple program, represented as a list of $6$ tuples $L=((a_0,j_0,b_0,k_0,c_0,\ell_0),\ldots,(a_{s-1},j_{s-1},b_{s-1},k_{s-1},c_{s-1},\ell_{s-1}))$.
 Let $s$ be the number of lines and $t$ be one more than the largest number appearing among the $a$'s, $b$'s or $c$'s.